railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 	Each resource on the Open ERP system has a unique identifier number.
 This corresponds to an identifier in the underlying PostgreSQL database table, in the ID column for that resource.

 	With the web client you can usually find this number by going to the form view of a resource and clicking the View Log button to the top right of the form.
 The ID is shown at the top of the Information dialog box.
-(This didn't work in some of the versions prior to 4.2.3.3.)
+(This didn't work in some of the earlier versions prior to 4.2.3.3.)

 	You can also use the GTK client for this.
 Viewing any resource, such as a User, you can directly see its ID at the bottom left of the form.